The Effect of Mini-Batch Noise on the Implicit Bias of Adam: Introduction

-\paragraph{Sharpness and generalization} There has been a long history of relating flatter minima to better generalization \citep{NIPS1994_01882513,keskar2017on,Jiang2020Fantastic}.
-There has also been some criticism based on the sensitivity of standard sharpness measures to rescaling the network's parameters even if it does not change the network's outputs \citep{pmlr-v70-dinh17b}.
+\paragraph{Sharpness and generalization} There has been a long history of relating flatter minima or loss regions to better generalization \citep{NIPS1994_01882513,keskar2017on,Jiang2020Fantastic}.
+There has also been some criticism based on the sensitivity of standard sharpness measures to rescaling the network's parameters even if it does not change the network's outputs \citep{pmlr-v70-dinh17b}, which \citet{pmlr-v139-kwon21b} call the \textit{scale dependency problem}.
 In response, different scale-invariant sharpness metrics have been introduced \citep{yi2019positivelyscaleinvariant,pmlr-v119-tsuzuku20a,rangamani2021ascaleinvariant,pmlr-v139-kwon21b}; however, empirical evidence is still mixed \citep{pmlr-v202-andriushchenko23a}.
 Numerous works have explored explicit sharpness penalization to improve generalization, of which we can only name a few \citep{foret2021sharpnessaware,pmlr-v139-kwon21b,zheng2021regularizing,pmlr-v162-kim22f,NEURIPS2022_948b1c9d,liu2022towardsefficient,li2023enhancing,xie2024sampa,tahmasebi2024a,li2024friendlysharpness}.
 We study implicit, rather than explicit, penalization but otherwise our theory-based perspective is consistent with this literature.
+Although the non-adaptive sharpness metrics we find implicitly \mbox{(anti-)penalized} do have the scale dependency problem (along with most metrics in the related literature including Hessian-based ones), this does not invalidate any conclusions since penalizing or otherwise decreasing non-adaptive sharpness still often leads to better generalization.

 \paragraph{Implicit bias} A large strand of literature describes implicit biases of optimization algorithms by proving convergence to a max-margin solution \citep{soudry2018implicit,nacson2019convergence,nacson2019stochastic,qian2019implicit,wang2022does,gunasekar2018characterizing,ji2018risk,ji2019implicit,ji2018gradient,gunasekar2018implicit,ji2020directional,nacson2019lexicographic,lyu2019gradient,pmlr-v139-wang21q}.
 The implicit bias of weight decay in AdamW is tackled in \citet{zhang2018three,zhuang2022understanding,andriushchenko2024why,pmlr-v235-xie24e,kobayashi2024weight} and others.
 Implicit regularization by biasing towards flatter minima at convergence is studied in \citet{NEURIPS2021_e6af401c,pmlr-v162-arora22a} besides works already listed.
 Most relatedly to our work, a large body of literature demonstrates implicit penalization of a gradient norm, using modified equations for SGD with or without momentum \citep{barrett2021implicit,miyagawa2022toward,smith2021on,farazmand2020multiscale,kovachki2021continuous,ghosh2023implicit,rosca2023oncontin}, for full-batch Adam \citep{pmlr-v235-cattaneo24a}, or using correction terms after removing memory \citep{cattaneo2025howmemoryoptimization}. \Citet{beneventano2023trajectories} studies the difference between SGD with or without replacement with similar methods.
 We build on and extend this literature.